-In practice such a tool is a pre-requisite to be able to simulate, on a forward looking basis, the impact of changes of certain key exogenous variables such as prices and volumes on MaltaPost's profitability both on a service by service level as well as any potential tariff baskets that might feature in the price control mechanism.
+In practice such a tool gives the Authority the faculty to simulate, on a forward looking basis, the impact of changes of certain key exogenous variables such as prices and volumes on MaltaPost's profitability both on a service-by-service level as well as any potential tariff baskets that might feature in the price control mechanism.
 The relevance of such a tool is reinforced within the context of a postal operator which typically features a significant amount of joint and common costs.
-These characteristics generally result in costs being shifted amongst different individual services making use of the USP resources and hence the ability to be able to have a holistic view of all the USO set of services emerges as a crucial asset in price-control and tariff approval related fields.
+These characteristics generally result in costs being shifted amongst different individual services making use of the Universal Service Provider's (hereafter "USP) resources and hence the ability to be able to have a holistic view of all the USO set of services emerges as a crucial asset in price-control and tariff approval related fields.